-On the western side, also known as Jack Corner, you’ll spot barracuda, reef sharks, groupers, jacks and trevally playing in the current.
+On the western side, also known as Jack Corner, you’ll spot barracuda, reef sharks, groupers, jacks, and trevally playing in the current.

 If you’re lucky you’ll spot a school of eagle rays gliding past.
 Drop down to 23m and there are cave hiding schools of big-eye trevally and snappers.
-Then finish your dive spending your safety stop with turtles on top of the reef.
+Then finish your dive by spending your safety stop with turtles on top of the reef.

 Best Southern Atolls for Scuba Diving

-Located in the deep south, this secret pelagic paradise offers divers the chance to encounter thresher sharks, oceanic whitetips and even several tiger sharks in just one dive!
-Plus schools of great and scalloped hammerheads, oceanic black mantas and mola mola.
+Located in the deep south, this secret pelagic paradise offers divers the chance to encounter thresher sharks, oceanic whitetips, and even several tiger sharks in just one dive!
+Plus schools of great and scalloped hammerheads, oceanic black mantas, and mola mola.